-- 1 using an electronic version of an Act as available on the internet or on a CD-ROM other than an authorised reprint under the Reprints Act 1992 - 2 using a printed copy of an Act in a publication other than an authorised reprint under the Reprints Act 1992 - (2) However, the court or tribunal must consider whether the document or source it intends to consult appears to be a reliable source of information. - (3) Subsection (1) does not limit any law providing for a way in which a court or tribunal may be informed about an Act or statutory instrument, including any other provision of this Act or the Reprints Act 1992.
+- using an electronic version of an Act as available on the internet or on a CD-ROM other than a reprint of the Act authorised under the Legislative Standards Act 1992, section 10A - 2 using a printed copy of an Act in a publication other than a reprint of the Act authorised under the Legislative Standards Act 1992, section 10A - (2) However, the court or tribunal must consider whether the document or source it intends to consult appears to be a reliable source of information. - (3) Subsection (1) does not limit any law providing for a way in which a court or tribunal may be informed about an Act or statutory instrument, including any other provision of this Act or the Reprints Act 1992.